pimoroni/propeller-hat/documentation/Your-first-SPIN-program.md

 * `PUB` - Declares a single public method- if you were loading your code as an object, you could call this method
 * `PRI` - Declares a single private method- this would be hidden when loading your code as an object
 * `DAT` - Declares a block of data, this is often used to store chunks of Propeller Assembly

+In Propeller IDE, each of these blocks will be displayed with its own distinct background colour, and adjacent blocks of the same kind will have alternating shades to differentiate them.
+This gives most SPIN examples their colourful and somewhat controversial looks:

+(I can SPIN a rainbow!)[images/i-can-spin-a-rainbow.png]

 The `CON` block is also used to declare some important settings such as the Clock Mode, and Crystal Frequency, which let your program know what sort of environment it's running in.